Alector-FoodPrint/afp-front/README.md

 - warehouses (can transfer tokens / Food Assets)
 - vendors (can transfer tokens / Food Assets)

-## What actions can the users do in the front-end?
-What
+## What actions are supported for registered users?

 All users must login with Metamask.

 The front-end detects if the user is registered as a Producer, Warehouse or Vendor.

-If the user is a registered Producer, Vendor or Warehouse then a button to transfer assets appears in the screen, which is visible only to registered members.
+For registered members, then a button to transfer assets appears in the screen, which is visible only to registered members.

 ![transfer button](public/img/readme/transfer-button.png)